I have more than just fruit conserve recipes, check out more recipes at the bottom of the page.

 Preserves are spreads that have chunks of fruit surrounded by jelly.

-Conserves are made with dried fruits and nuts and are cooked.
+Conserves are made with fruits and nuts (on occasion) and are cooked.
 They have a very thick and chunky texture.
 Conserves work very well as a spread and as a condiment for meats and cheeses.

 Conserve are like preserves – fruit preserved by cooking with sugar.